US to ease travel restrictions on fully vaccinated foreign visitors - KESQ

 It will also be greeted favorably by the travel industry, which had been lobbying the federal government to lift some of the rules preventing international tourism.
 Airlines, hotels and hospitality groups had all voiced support for allowing vaccinated tourists from abroad back into the United States.

-And on masking, Zients reiterated that President Joe Biden has extended the mask requirement on airplanes, with the Transportation Safety Administration doubling fines for those who refuse to mask.

-The new guidance applies to all international travel and the administration will defer to the CDC on the definition of “fully vaccinated” and which vaccines qualify.
-The AstraZeneca Covid-19 vaccine is not yet approved for emergency use in the US but is widely used in Europe and the rest of the world.

-As for domestic travel, Zients maintained that the administration is “not taking any measures off the table” when asked about the possibility of vaccine mandates for Americans traveling within the country.
-Zients added that he did not have any updates on border policies with Canada and Mexico as of now.
+Zients maintained that the administration is “not taking any measures off the table” when asked about the possibility of vaccine mandates for Americans traveling domestically.
+And he said there were no updates to existing rules on land border crossings with Canada and Mexico.

 Welcome news to many

-Note: This story has been updated with additional reporting as well as guidance from the Centers for Disease Control and Prevention.